Evaluation Metrics as Averaged Outcomes of Fair Gambles: Fair, Restricted and Rational Gamblers for Recovery of Evaluation Metrics

 For any fixed instance $t \in T \setminus T_{\gamma, S}$, the gambler's belief $\belief^{\gamma,S}_t =\square$ is vacuous, hence by Definition~\ref{def:fair, restricted and rational gambler}, $\sceptic^{\gamma,S}_t = 0$.
 In total, we obtain the following aggregated capital for the gambler $\sceptic^{\gamma,S}$,

 The statement follows,

 \end{proof} Finally, we push the knowledge of a gambler to the extreme and assume it is ``clairvoyant''.
 This way we recover standard, but zeroed, loss scores.
-Arguably, that is the most widely used evaluation metric in machine learning and often summarized in benchmark tables.
+Arguably, that is the most widely used evaluation metric in machine learning and often summarized in benchmark tables, \eg, accuracy, false positive rate (FPR), false negative rate (FNR), mean squared error (MSE), Brier score, cross entropy loss.
 The zeroed form of the loss scores might seem strange on the first sight.
 It is the average loss of the forecaster subtracted by the loss a forecaster which has access to the next outcome would have.
 For most loss functions, if the forecaster knows the outcome, then the loss is equal to $0$.
 Formally, $\loss(y, \Gamma(\dirac(y)) = 0$ for all $y \in \Y$.
-This is true for instance for the Brier score, $0$-$1$-accuracy or cross entropy loss.
+This is true for instance for the Brier score, accuracy or cross entropy loss.
 Hence, we call the scores ``zeroed'' as the perfect forecaster would achieve loss score $0$. \begin{proposition}[Recovery of Zeroed Loss Scores] Let $(\Y, \Gamma, T, \forecaster, \{\sceptic\}, \nature)$ be an evaluation protocol with $\Gamma\colon \Q \to 2^\propspace$ being an elicitable property with consistent scoring function $\loss$ and fair, restricted and rational gambler $\sceptic$ such that: \begin{enumerate}[(a)] \item On every instance $t \in T$ the gambler $\sceptic$ is ``clairvoyant'', \ie, has a (true) belief $\belief_t$ about the outcome revealed by Nature, \ie, $\belief_t = \dirac(\nature_t) \in \Q$. \item The gambler is restricted to play gambles in $\UnscaledRegretGambles_{\forecaster_t} \coloneqq \{\loss_{\forecaster_t} - \loss_c\colon c \in \propspace\}$. \end{enumerate} Then, the capital of the gambler $\sceptic$ is equal to,

 \end{proposition} \begin{proof} Let us consider a fixed instance $t \in T$.
 Given the gambler's belief, the fair, restricted and rational gambler plays (Lemma~\ref{lemma:Optimal Gamble for Rational Gambler Restricted to Regret Gambles}),